agiac/rivo/README.md

 ### Sinks
 - `Do`: returns a pipeable which performs a side effect for each item in the input stream;
-- `Parallel`: returns a pipeable which applies the given pipeables to the input stream concurrently;

 ### Transformers
 - `Filter`: returns a pipeable which filters the input stream using the given function;